-District of Columbia-has parent levels of 200%/206% wkg ('12), 100% for aged/disabled, 300% for CHIP & 400% for ADAP.
-Ex-Mayor Fenty & the Council (both D) covered adult dentistry; raised QMB's level to 300%, (with no asset test, giving many DC Medicare patients full Pt D Extra Help), but he proposed replacing public mental health clinic care with private contractors, cut DC's recently-raised MD fees for dual eligibles; and cut home care & funds for the disabled's personal aides.
-Mayor Gray (D) extended Medicaid to the childless, non-disabled below 200%/211% wkg with US health reform matching (others under 200% qualify for the non-non-federal DC Alliance program); but called for a 1/3 cut in Alliance funds & big, unspecified TANF cuts (that the Council opposes)
+District of Columbia---has parent levels of 200%/206% wkg ('12), 100% for aged/disabled, 300% for CHIP & 400% for ADAP.
+Ex-Mayor Fenty & the Council (both D) covered adult dentistry; raised QMB's level to 300% (with no asset test, giving many DC Medicare patients full Pt D Extra Help), but he proposed replacing public mental health clinic care with private contractors, cut DC's recently-raised MD fees for dual eligibles;and cut home care & funds for the disabled's personal aides.
+Mayor Gray (D) extended Medicaid to the childless, non-disabled below 200%/ 211% wkg with US health reform matching (others under 200% qualify for DC's non-federal Alliance program); but called for a 1/3 cut in Alliance funds & big, unspecified TANF cuts (which the Council opposes).

 Florida---The legislature (R) got a waiver to move patients (a court order had let them opt out) into managed care; but at first it did so in only 5 counties.
-But it's now expanding the managed care waiver statewide (starting in 9/12 & to be com-pleted by late 2014; it includes the aged & disabled, as well as families & children.
+But it's now expanding the managed care waiver statewide (starting in 9/12 & to be completed by late 2014; it includes the aged & disabled, as well as families & children.
 HHS approved the plan-but only if 85% (not just 65%, as the state allowed) of premiums go to care & quality upgrades and plans must meet the needs of 98.5% of enrollees & keep cost sharing below regular Medicaid ceilings.
 (Email JWynn@BrowardHouse.org for a summary of the the state's managed care proposal.)
-The legislature & Goy Scott (both R) planned to cut MD fees, slash Med-icaid costs \$1.8 billion, make almost all patients pay \$10/mo premiums & charge \$100 co-pays for non-emergency ER visits (but CMS rejected both charges).
+The legislature & Gov Scott (both R) planned to cut MD fees and slash Medicaid costs \$1.8 billion.
 The state cut the aged & disabled level from 88% to SSI's \$698 mo rate, except for those in HCB care or in Medicare's 2 year disabled waiting period.
 The parent level is 20%/ 58% wkg (12) & CHIP's is 300%.
 The state covers dentures (but little other adult dentistry), hearing aids & some autism care.
 Blue Cross & the Dade Co.
 Health Dept sponsor cheap & lean "Miami-Dade Blue" policies with no brand Rx benefit.
-Ex-Gov Crist (I) dropped hospice care and cut dialysis, mental health & substance abuse funds & MD fees, 19,000 are on HCB & home care waiting lists and advocates sued to force more home & HCB spending.
+Ex-Gov Crist (I) dropped hospice care and cut dialysis, mental health & substance abuse funds & MD fees.
+There are 19,000 are on HCB & home care waiting lists & advocates sued to force more home & HCB spending.
 Yet a GOP-run legislative panel refused a \$37 million extra US grant to fund more HCB slots.
 Crist made insurers sell Medigap policies nearly as fairly to the disabled as to the aged.
-Miami's Jackson Mem Hosp has rising deficits, closed 2 O/P clinics & 2 transplant units & ended dialysis for 175 indigents (many are illegals).
-ADAP cut its formulary, although its long waiting list fell to 427.
+Miami's Jackson Mem Hosp has rising deficits, closed 2 O/P clinics & 2 transplant units & ended dialysis for 175 indigents (many are illegals) ADAP cut its formulary, although its long waiting list fell to 597.
 The HIV health insurance premium payment program is again open to new clients.
 Neither it nor ADAP have asset tests & their income levels are 400%.
 Scott chose a panel to plan to change, cut or end taxes by the 20 hospital districts that help pay the state Medicaid matching share and uncompensated care; and also seeks \$66 million in hospital rate cuts.
 He and the legislature passed a law to shift the bulk of \$325 million of as-yet-unpaid Medicaid costs to the counties---which they bitterly oppose.
-A US Dist judge ordered the state Medicaid program to cover autism care, but the state may appeal
+A US District Ct ordered the state Medicaid program to cover autism care, but the state may appeal